Charcoal

 Soft Edges

-Charcoal is an excellent tool for getting those soft edges, atmospheric or "sfumato" (the Italian word meaning "to tone down" or "to evaporate like smoke") found in Leonardo da Vinci's drawings.
+Charcoal is an excellent tool for achieving the soft edges, atmospheric or "sfumato" (the Italian word meaning "to tone down" or "to evaporate like smoke"), found in Leonardo da Vinci's drawings.

 Intense Blacks